KqSMea8/zjuGradeMonitor/README.md

  - Pillow

-Before you deploy this script on your server, make sure you created a file 'secret.py' at current directory.
+Before you run this script on your server, make sure you created a file 'secret.py' at current directory.

 One Example of secret.py
 ```